Although we are a non-professional and not-for-profit organisation, between them our associates have many professional credits, for example:

 Madeleine trained at the Guildhall School of Music and Drama specialising in drama and modern dance.

-She also trained as a teacher, has worked in promotion and marketing, and has just retired from a senior position in the BBC.
+She also trained as a teacher, has worked in promotion and marketing, and in partnership and project development for BBC Learning.

-Wyrd Sisters; Easter Diaries; Travels with My Aunt; Spark in Judea; Hayfever; Lark Rise to Candleford; Pericles; Jew of Malta; Tale of Two Cities; Midnight Folk; Revenger's Tragedy; Alice
+Wyrd Sisters; Oh What a Lovely War; Easter Diaries; Travels with My Aunt; Spark in Judea; Hayfever; Lark Rise to Candleford; Pericles; Jew of Malta; Tale of Two Cities; Midnight Folk; Revenger's Tragedy; Alice Through the Looking Glass; Much Ado about Nothing; Midsummer Nights Dream

 London Contemporary Dance Group; Cambridge Contemporary Dance Group; Arts Theatre Cambridge; Combined Actors of Cambridge;